likitha-shankar/Linux-Security-Agent/PRESENTATION_SCRIPT.md

 >
 > **Q: Is the code production-ready?**
 >
-> A: This is a **research prototype**, not a hardened production system.
-It's stable and performs well, but it lacks enterprise features like centralized logging, SIEM integration, automatic updates, and 24/7 vendor support.
+> A: This is a functional prototype that's stable and performs well, but it lacks enterprise features like centralized logging, SIEM integration, automatic updates, and 24/7 vendor support.
 For academic or small-scale deployments, yes it's ready.
 For enterprise production, it would need additional hardening and testing."

 ---